WHOIGit/PhytO-ARM/README_sikuliaq.md

     sudo systemctl start phyto-arm
 ```

-> Note: `azmp_fall.yaml` was used for the Fall 2025 deployment on the RRS *James Cook* and is currently referenced by `phyto-arm.service`.
+> Note: `sikuliaq.yaml` is currently referenced by `phyto-arm.service`.
 Operators should only need to modify config files and systemD services to update port assignments following proper install of PhytO-ARM.

 2. Confirm PhytO-ARM is running:
 ```bash